Pietro Della Valle: Life

 Pietro Della Valle was born in Rome on 2 April 1586, to a wealthy and noble family.
 His early life was spent in the pursuit of literature and arms.
 He was a cultivated man, who knew Latin, Greek, classical mythology, and the Bible.
 He also became a member of the Roman Accademia degli Umoristi, and acquired some reputation as a versifier and rhetorician.
 In 1611 he took part in a Spanish naval expedition against the Barbary States.

 When Pietro was disappointed in love and began to consider suicide, Mario Schipano, a professor of medicine in Naples, suggested the idea of travelling in the East.
 It was Schipano who received a sort of diary in letters from Pietro's travels.

 Before leaving Naples, Pietro took a vow to make a pilgrimage to the Holy Land.
 So, at age 28, he left Venice by boat on 8 June 1614 and reached Constantinople; he remained there for more than a year and acquired a good knowledge of Turkish and a little Arabic.
 On 25 September 1615, he went to Alexandria.
 Because he was a nobleman of distinction, he travelled with a suite of nine persons, and with every advantage due to his rank.
-From Alexandria he went on to Cairo, and, after an excursion to Mount Sinai, left Cairo for the Holy Land.
+From Alexandria he went on to Cairo.
+After traveling south to Saqqara, he was guided by a local man to a necropolis where he discovered mummy portraits, the first modern westerner to see these realistic Greek painted portraits from ancient Roman Egypt.
+After an excursion to Mount Sinai, left Cairo for the Holy Land.
 He arrived there on 8 March 1616, in time to take part in the Easter celebrations at Jerusalem.